 Okay … I can hear you now: What do you mean ONE of your budgets?

-Well, the truth is, for years I’ve kept two:
+Well, the truth is, for many years our household had two budgets:

 - a short-term spending budget for basic living monthly expenses